percona/pmm/docs/proposals/pmm/01-vm-artifacts-redesign/01-vm-artifacts-redesign.md

         --network bridge=virbr0 "${IGNITION_DEVICE_ARG[@]}"
 ```

-Check `IP` address on a VM and got to the PMM UI in the browser using it.
+Check `IP` address on a VM and go to the PMM UI in the browser using it.

 **Update**